• Skip to primary navigation

 • ×

-Home » How to Cook Beef » How to Defrost Beef Quickly and Safely
+Home » How to Cook Beef » How to Defrost Ground Beef Faster (Safe & USDA-Approved)

 How to defrost beef isn’t a very glamorous topic, but it’s an essential nuts-and-bolts topic that every home cook needs to know.
-Before we dive into the ways to thaw beef, there are a few housekeeping items we need to mention.
+Let’s dive-in and get the meat thawed, so that you can do the fun part — cooking!

 USDA Food Safety Guidelines for Thawing Meat